 Stakeholder Engagement is one of the primary tenants of a Safety Management System.
 Per API 1173:

-- The pipeline operator shall maintain a process for employees and contractor personnel to raise concerns to management and make recommendations for improvements in risk identification, prevention, and Management shall promote an environment encouraging two-way communication.
+- The pipeline operator shall maintain a process for employees and contractor personnel to raise concerns to management and make recommendations for improvements in risk identification, prevention, and mitigation.
+Management shall promote an environment encouraging two-way communication.
 Management shall also implement a process for communicating and applying lessons learned.

-- The pipeline operator shall maintain a process and a plan for two-way communication with external The process shall address providing information, engaging regulatory bodies, and handling of feedback from representatives of the public.
+- The pipeline operator shall maintain a process and a plan for two-way communication with external stakeholders.
+The process shall address providing information, engaging regulatory bodies, and handling of feedback from representatives of the public.

 Arguably, one of the greatest contributions to the probability side of any risk evaluation is organizational failure.
 The potential for organizational failure is measured against how well we perform, influenced by areas including but not limited to: